MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="teams-default-apps"></a>Aplicaciones predeterminadas de Teams

-Teams ofrece una serie de aplicaciones propias (proporcionadas por Microsoft) y aplicaciones de terceros para interactuar con los usuarios, ayudar en la productividad e integrar en Teams los servicios que más se usan en las empresas.
-Las aplicaciones se pueden obtener desde la Tienda Teams y están activadas de forma predeterminada en Teams.
+Teams provides a number of first-party (Microsoft provided) and third-party apps to engage users, support productivity, and integrate commonly used business services into Teams.
+Get apps from the Teams Store.
+Apps are turned on by default in Teams.

-Para obtener más información sobre cómo implementar y administrar aplicaciones en Teams, consulte las instrucciones detalladas sobre [aplicaciones, bots y conectores](deploy-apps-microsoft-teams-landing-page.md).
+Para obtener más información sobre cómo implementar y administrar aplicaciones en Teams, consulte nuestras instrucciones detalladas de [administración de](deploy-apps-microsoft-teams-landing-page.md) aplicaciones.

 ## <a name="additional-deployment-decisions"></a>Decisiones de implementación adicionales